pathak-ashutosh/pageai/README.md

-# PAGE-AI
+# PageAI

-PAGE-AI is an AI-powered web design analysis tool that uses Google's Vertex AI to detect and analyze components in web page designs.
+PageAI is an AI-powered web design analysis tool that uses Google's Vertex AI to detect and analyze components in web page designs.

 ## Project Overview

-PAGE-AI takes an image of a web page design as input and uses the Gemini model from Vertex AI to identify various components such as buttons, input fields, links, images, and text blocks.
+PageAI takes an image of a web page design as input and uses the Gemini model from Vertex AI to identify various components such as buttons, input fields, links, images, and text blocks.
 It then generates a processed image with bounding boxes around these components and provides detailed information about each detected element.

 ## Features